AIBappa/tileserver-gl_inst/README.md

     [tileserver]
     your-remote-host ansible_user=ubuntu
+    Note: For more details refer inventory.ini.sample in root directory.

   3. To update an existing tunnel so `/data/*` or a hostname routes to your tileserver, run the playbook with extra-vars.
 Example (path-based ingress on an existing hostname):